 sudo tshark -i eth0 -w tshark.cap

 Like with tcpdump, you can press CTRL+C to stop the capture, and import the file in Wireshark to analyze it.
 But tshark also has a ton of options you can use, to do the same things as in Wireshark with the command line (for example, -f allow you to use capture filters, and -Y to use display filters).

-I hope this article was helpful, feel free to add any information or ask any question in the comments below, I would love to have your thoughts about this.
+I hope this article was helpful, feel free to add any information or ask any question in the community, I would love to have your thoughts about this.

 You can also find all my recommendations for tools and hardware on this page.